 Is Cash Surrender Value On Life Insurance Taxable?

 Up to a point, the surrender value of life insurance is not subject to tax.
-This means that there will not be any tax on the amount you have received that is up to the sum of the premiums you have paid.
-However, it will be minus the sum of the dividends that is earned from the carrier during the life of the policy itself.
-So basically, because you have used after tax money to pay the premiums, you will not have that money taxed again.
+This means that there will not be any tax on the amount you have received which is up to the sum of the premiums you have paid.
+However, it will be minus the sum of the dividends that are earned from the carrier during the life of the policy itself.
+So basically, because you have used after-tax money to pay the premiums, you will not have that money taxed again.